Novelty Detection in Sequential Data by Informed Clustering and Modeling: Conclusion

 \section{Conclusion}

 The paper proposes a framework for novelty detection in discrete sequences combining decomposition and modeling.
-The empirical evaluation shows that indeed, decomposition improves the novelty detection accuracy substantially and that an informed clustering outperforms automatic ones.
-In particular, we did not observe significant drop in the performance of models on smaller clusters as it might be expected with decomposition approach and data-hungry models.
-Moreover, in the context of novelty detection, slight overfitting is less of a problem than in classification tasks.
-Studying the relationship of clustering and data size on larger datasets is an interesting direction for future work.
-In our experiments, domain experts were involved for the analysis of cybersecurity data, the reviews and server usage data was clustered by ourselves.
-The visual interface is intuitive enough to perform meaningful clustering even without substantial domain knowledge.
-While this slightly skews the results, we see this as an advantage of our methods.
-The strong performance of IC-LSTMs on the cybersecurity dataset indicates that using actual domain experts for clustering could further improve the other dataset results.
+The empirical evaluation shows that decomposition improves the novelty detection accuracy substantially and that an informed clustering outperforms automatic ones on three different real-world datasets.
+Surprisingly, the models performed well even on smaller clusters where only little training data is available.
+A reason could be that slight overfitting due to a lack of training data is actually beneficial for novelty detection.
+Further studying the trade-off between decomposition and training set size is an interesting future task.
+In our experiments, domain experts were involved for the analysis of cybersecurity data, the reviews and server usage data was clustered by data scientists from our group.
+This is possible, since the visual interface is intuitive enough to perform meaningful clustering even without substantial domain knowledge.
+The strong performance of IC-LSTMs on the cybersecurity dataset indicates that using actual domain experts for clustering is still preferable.

 The proposed framework is designed for novelty detection in discrete sequences.
-It remains an open question how suitable this approach is to other types of data.
-For future work, it is interesting to analyse the effect of decomposition on different data types, e.g., for classical tabular data, and whether informed clustering outperforms automatic clustering in those cases.
-Also, the framework allows for many choices of modeling techniques.
-In this paper, we restricted ourselves to LSTMs with the same architecture and parameters on all clusters, since it is well-suited for sequential data.
-An interesting direction for future work is to choose a model for each cluster individually, e.g., by tuning the models for an optimal bias-variance trade-off.
-Of course, for neural networks the bias-variance trade-off is still poorly understood and even over-parametrized networks are capable of generalizing~\citep{zhang2016understanding}.
-Nonetheless, the framework allows for adapting the architecture of the neural networks for each cluster individually.
-Also, instead of using the same LSTM for each cluster, different neural networks (CNNs and RNNs) can be used as in~\citet{chawla2018host}.
+The flexible framework allows us to use a wide range of clustering and modelling techniques.
+In this paper, we restricted ourselves to LSTMs with the same architecture and parameters on all clusters, since they are well-suited for sequential data.
+An interesting future direction is to choose models for each cluster individually by tuning the models for an optimal bias-variance trade-off.